Genghis1227/guide_eap_proxy/README.md

 Downloaded eap-proxy files from: https://github.com/jaysoffian/eap_proxy

-Connect to ERL using WinSCP
+Connect to ERL using WinSCP (IP address for the ERL is 192.168.1.1)

 Copy using binary mode eap_proxy.sh to /config/scripts/post-config.d/